example42/example42.github.io/_posts/2018-06-18-what-you-need-to-know-about-puppet-facts-part-4-trusted_facts.md

 - [Part 3 - External facts](https://www.example42.com/2018/06/11/what-you-need-to-know-about-puppet-facts-part-3-external_facts/)

-### Trusted facts are Certificate's extensions attributes
+### Trusted facts are certificate's extensions attributes

 We call trusted facts what are, more precisely, [extensions](https://puppet.com/docs/puppet/5.3/ssl_attributes_extensions.html) to the Puppet agent x509 certificates, used in all the https communications with the server.